 Unschoolers are taught to read, write, and do mathematical calculations, however, it is done without the conventional testing and evaluation methods used in more traditional school / homeschool models.
 Parents facilitate and guide education rather than drive learning in any pre-determined direction.

-Unschooling adapts to the unique needs of each child., Occasionally you may need to do some troubleshooting when unschooling doesn’t work.
+- Unschooling adapts to the unique needs of each child., Occasionally you may need to do some troubleshooting when unschooling doesn’t work.